The PXT Select™ Assessment

 - Mechanical – Enjoys building and repairing things, working with hands and using machinery and tools

 - Creative – Enjoyment of imaginative and artistic activities

 PXT is designed to not clog your hiring funnel.
-We recognize that there are many geographical areas where there is a real shortage of candidates.
-Adding a selection assessment could lengthen your hiring process depending on how many decision makers are involved in the process.
+We recognize that there are many geographical areas and industries where there is a real shortage of candidates.
+Adding a selection assessment could lengthen your hiring process depending on how many decision-makers are involved in the process.
 For that reason, you are only charged when a PXT Select assessment is scored.

 The PXT testing environment can allow your candidates to take the assessment before you decide if you want to look at their data.
 If you decide to ultimately pass on a candidate that has taken the PXT test and you didn’t score their results, you are not charged for the assessment.

 PXT Select’s price starts at $295 per scored assessment.
 Included in the cost are all reports and unlimited performance models.
 There is no charge to compare a candidate against multiple performance models.
 Additionally, Center for Internal Change does not charge a consulting fee for this product.